leolanese/Reactjs-react-hook-form_vanilla-react-form/README.md

 # ReactJS forms

 There are few interesting ways of dealing with `forms` on ReactJS: We can create a vanilla using plain javascript with ReactJS or we can use libraries that help us to speed up the process.
-Here we talk about: `react-hook-form` and `vanilla react` (raw).
-Also, `react-formik` can be found a previous branch: [ReactJS-Formik forms](https://github.com/leolanese/React-formik)
+Here we talk about: `react-hook-form`, `vanilla react` (raw) and also `react-formik` that can be found in a previous example in the branch: <b>[ReactJS-Formik forms](https://github.com/leolanese/React-formik)</b>

 ## DEMO Screenshot